 Now, are you getting the hang of it?
 Don’t stop reading then!
 We have dropped the term OMTM a few times now.
 OMTM stands for One Metric That Matters.
 “Is the NSM a same thing as an OMTM?” if you found yourself googling this, no worries, you couldn’t be less alone.
 Sprints and Sneakers to the rescue.

-A north star metric is shared by the whole organisation and is the common thread that drives every effort, is the point all the energies are directed to.
+The North Star Metric is shared by the whole organisation and is the common thread that drives every effort.
+It is the point to which all the energy is directed.